Skip to main content

 Used to identify and verify the order of transactions with the source account.

 A transaction’s sequence number must always increase by one (unless minimum sequence number preconditions are set, or a bump sequence operation is used).
-SDKs and the Laboratory automatically increment the account’s sequence number by one when you build a transaction.
+SDKs and the Stellar Lab automatically increment the account’s sequence number by one when you build a transaction.

 Secret (private) key